 - Substantive and skills-based webinars throughout the Fellowship

-- Equal Justice Works Leadership Development Training in Washington, D.C. (attended by all Equal Justice Works Fellows)
+- Equal Justice Works Leadership Development Training in Washington, D.C. (the October 2020 Training will be held virtually for public health reasons)

 - Opportunity to attend one national conference that directly supports their elder justice practice